This CD-quality digital voice recorder out-performs a phone thanks to its excellent microphone and shirt pocket-sized design

 With 4GB of built-in storage that’s good for about 60 hours of voice recordings made at 128mbps MP3 files, there’s almost no need for its microSD card slot.
 However, it can also record in lossless linear PCM, which musicians will love.
 There’s even an output for attaching an external microphone, a headphones jack, and a catch for a lanyard so it can be worn around the neck.

 If you insert a microSD card loaded with MP3 files, the ICD-UX560 also acts as a basic digital music player.
 That might not be a core use, but headphones are required for playback since the unit’s built-in speakers are tiny, and poor quality.

-Unlike most voice recorders that rely on AAA batteries, the ICD-UX560 has a built-in lithium battery that can be charged-up for an hour’s recording in just three minutes (again using that lip-out USB connector).
+Unlike most voice recorders that rely on AAA batteries, the ICD-UX560 voice recorder has a built-in lithium battery that can be charged-up for an hour’s recording in just three minutes (again using that flip-out USB connector).

-Small, simple and well designed, the ICD-UX560 excels for making audio recordings in all kinds of scenarios, and its recording options and connectivity make it versatile and easy to use.
+Small, simple and well designed, the Sony ICD-UX560 voice recorder excels for making audio recordings in all kinds of scenarios, and its recording options and connectivity make it versatile and easy to use.

 Price as reviewed: £70 / $74